gCembalo/gCembalo.github.io/assets/pages/formulary.md

 # Formulary

-See the [License and Disclaimer](/assets/license/license.html) section for terms of use.
+*Important*: See the [License and Disclaimer](/assets/license/license.html) section for terms of use.

 <hr>